Rakesh-Shankar-Ghosh/IRI_Ltd_Task/README.md

 This is a Project task from IRI_Ltd for backend software engineer
 # master Branch
 It holds the client part
+-some frontend may not work properly but each backend API is woriking properly -API are tested with postman

 # server Branch